The TRUE Shifting Winds ~ 6: Making the Past Live

 The TRUE Shifting Winds ~ 3: Mountain Men

-This third in a series of posts about the true events behind my historical novel The Shifting Winds looks at the American side of the fur trade at about the time Dr. John McLoughlin was sent to take charge of the Columbia District for his employer, the honorable British Hudson’s Bay Company.
+This is the third in a series of posts about true events behind my historical novel The Shifting Winds.
+Here we look at the American side of the fur trade led by the venerable mountain men.
+These rugged men led the American effort at about the time Dr. John McLoughlin was sent to take charge of the Columbia District for his employer, the honorable British Hudson’s Bay Company.
 The Astor venture, having failed for the Americans, left the United States without much footing in the Columbia, but fur trade prospects had already begun brewing for the Americans in another arena, the Rocky Mountains on the edge of their now undisputed Louisiana Territory.

 Before I focus on that American trade directed by St. Louis companies, I want to present a painting and go back to that young man I mentioned in post number 2, John Colter, a member of the historic Lewis and Clark expedition.